 Many Churches (including ours) like to talk about growing numbers because it is impressive.
 Here are a few announcements we may hear from churches:

-However, as thankful as I am for butts in seats, I’ve learned that crowds in churches don’t make up committed followers of Christ.
+However, as thankful as I am for butts in seats, I’ve learned that church crowds and committed followers of Christ are not the same.

 Getting people into church is a big (usually the first) step, and it’s important; but it’s simply not enough.
 I (as well as many of my pastor friends) learned this the hard way through the 2020 fiasco.